-The misuse of OTC/prescription medication is a national crisis, and the Rhodes community is not immune to its effects.
 Students who share, gift, sell, or distribute their prescription medication to others are violating College policy and the law, and such actions are prohibited.
 Students who are prescribed medication are expected to keep that medication in a safe place and to only use it as their physician or healthcare provider has prescribed.
+Possession of a Medical Marijuana prescription/card does not exempt a student from this policy.

 Even though a substance is not intended to be inhaled or consumed, the College recognizes that there are some substances that can be abused in this way.
-Students who utilize other mind-altering substances such as aerosols, amyl nitrate, ephedrine, glue, nitrous oxide, paint, volatile solvents, and other similar substances are also in violation of this policy.
+Students who utilize other mind-altering substances including, but not limited to, aerosols, amyl nitrate, ephedrine, glue, nitrous oxide, paint, volatile solvents, any cannabis-related Delta 8, Delta 9, and Delta 10 substances and other similar substances are also in violation of this policy.